In the UK, political and social discourse has been growing louder; no sooner has one crisis peaked than another looms large.

 We all lose in an energy crisis.
 So, why are we here?
 And how did things get this bad?

-The answer that many pundits and experts present is Russia’s war in Ukraine, and the political fallout of it.
+The answer that many pundits present is Russia’s war in Ukraine and its subsequent fallout.

-But that’s not the whole story – and while Russia has the largest reserves of natural gas of any country (a quarter of all the gas in the world), its gas production is massively overshadowed by that of the United States.
+But that’s not the whole story.
+While Russia has the largest reserves of natural gas (a quarter of all the gas in the world), its gas production is massively overshadowed by that of the United States.